+YOUR ADOLESCENT’S BODY IS NOT A PROBLEM!
 When trying on clothes, make sure to emphasize that it’s the clothes that don’t fit, rather than her body being a problem.
-HER BODY IS NOT A PROBLEM!

 I recall speaking with a six-year-old whose blouse buttons kept opening and she said frustratedly, “Ugh, these buttons are so bad that they don’t stay closed!”
 She didn’t put herself down for not fitting in the shirt, but rather recognized that the shirt was the problem and it needed to be improved.